 Option 2: Create a task from scratch

-Tap the + button
+Tap the + button in the top right corner

 Type a title (e.g. “Do laundry”)

-Tap Add task to save
+Tap the arrow to save as-is

 To-do tab: Braindump and schedule later